 Produces

-Opportunity Brief — a formal opportunity definition with market sizing, user evidence, and strategic context
+Opportunity Brief — a formal opportunity definition with market context, user evidence, and strategic fit assessment

 Capabilities